 • Examine the metadata of types by using reflection, create and use custom attributes, generate code at runtime, and manage assembly versions.

 • Encrypt and decrypt data by using symmetric and asymmetric encryption.

-Developers attending this course should already have gained some limited experience using C# to complete basic programming tasks.
+Developers attending 20483: Programming in C# Course should already have gained some limited experience using C# to complete basic programming tasks.

 Module 1: REVIEW OF C# SYNTAX